jewettaij/visfd/doc/doc_filter_mrc.md

 (which is in physical units, not voxels, unless the [-w 1](#Voxel-Width) argument is used).
 *(Details: A spherical structure-factor with radius=thickness is used.)*
+These operations have not been optimized for speed.

 ### -white-top-hat thickness
 ### -black-top-hat thickness

+*(WARNING: This feature has not been tested. -Andrew 2021-7-14)*

 These arguments will apply a *grayscale* [top-hat](https://en.wikipedia.org/wiki/Opening_(morphology)) transform to your image.
-The white top-hat filter emphasizes small bright objects on a dark background.
+The white top-hat transform emphasizes small bright objects on a dark background.
-The black top-hat filter emphasizes small dark objects on a bright background.
+The black top-hat transform emphasizes small dark objects on a bright background.
 The size of the objects preserved is determined by the *thickness* parameter (which is in physical units, not voxels, unless the [-w 1](#Voxel-Width) argument is used).
 *(Details: A spherical structure-factor with radius=thickness is used.)*
+These transforms have not been optimized for speed.

 *Note: As an alternative, you can also use a [difference-of-gaussians](#https://en.wikipedia.org/wiki/Difference_of_Gaussians) filter to remove low frequencies from an image.
 To do that use the [-dog a b](#-dog) argument, setting a=0, and setting b to a distance which is similar to the size of the large objects or gradients that you want removed from the image.*